hamza/google-auth-token-validator-ruby/README.md

-# Google Sign-in Token Validator
+# Google Auth Token Validator

 The Google Sign-In API gives OAuth2 JSON Web Tokens (JWT) as response data upon user sign-in.
 A necessary step for a service provider to trust such a token involves validating the token,